woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 - Never ever use automated upgrades in production environments!
 - It is super difficult to find the root cause by googling, even if you have very specific error messages.
 - Another pair of eyes might have helped a lot, but it was middle of the night and it is "just" a cluster for side-projects.

+## Credits

+- Thanks to [Mischa Helfenstein](https://www.linkedin.com/in/mischa-helfenstein/) for reviewing drafts of this post.